1. Choose a Name for Your LLC

 3. Appoint a Registered Agent

 Every Texas LLC must have an agent for service of process in the state.
 This is an individual or business entity that agrees to accept legal papers on the LLC’s behalf if it is sued.
 The registered agent may be a Texas resident or a business entity authorized to do business in Texas.
 The registered agent must have a physical street address in Texas.
 The LLC may not be its own registered agent.
+You can find information on Texas commercial registered agents here.

 4. Prepare an Operating Agreement